aaaven/slides/prompting_morethanhuman/deck.md

-## How do we go beyod antropocentric veiws?
+## How do we go beyod anthropocentric veiws?

 ##### By *Dr. [Aven Le ZHOU](https://www.aven.cc)*, 2025